Japan’s National HolidaysCulture

-Japan currently has 15 national holidays scattered throughout the year.
+Japan currently has 16 national holidays scattered throughout the year.
 On these days schools and public offices are closed, and many employers give workers the day off.
-At present, June and August are the only months without national holidays, but in 2016 that will change with the introduction of Yama no hi (Mountain Day) on August 11, leaving only June holiday-free.
+June is now the only month without a national holiday, since the introduction of Yama no hi (Mountain Day) on August 11, 2016.

 Golden Week and Silver Week

 Four of the holidays cluster together at the end of April and the start of May to form Golden Week, a popular time for travel when hotels and other accommodation, as well as airlines and long-distance trains, get booked up well in advance.

 Customs, Festivals, and Observances: The Japanese Year The festivals and customs that mark each season.